Financial-Times/dotcom-page-kit/packages/anvil-server-resource-hints/readme.md

 const resourceHints = new ResourceHints()
 ```

-The resource hints instance provides methods to track the assets used for the lifecycle of a request and format this list into a string suitable for use as a `Link` header:
+The resource hints instance provides methods to maintain a list of assets used for the lifecycle of a request and then format this list into a string suitable for use as a `Link` header:

 ```js
 resourceHints.add('styles.css')